krestenkrab/hanoidb/README.md

 - Reasonably fast reads (N records are stored in log<sub>2</sub>(N) B-trees),
 - Operations-friendly "append-only" storage (allows you to backup live system, and crash-recovery is very simple)
 - The cost of evicting stale key/values is amortized into insertion, so you don't need to schedule merge to happen at off-peak hours.
-- Will support range queries (and thus eventually Riak 2i.)
+- Supports range queries (and thus eventually Riak 2i.)
 - Doesn't need a boat load of RAM
 - All in 1000 lines of pure Erlang code

 Once we're a bit more stable, we'll provide a Riak backend.

-### LSM B-Trees vs. Fractal Trees
-LSM B-Trees bear some resemblance with so-called "Fractal Trees&reg;", but LSM B-Trees are much simpler.
-For instance, our LSM B-Tree does not use any in-place updating (in a Fractal Tree, inner nodes have a buffer space which is updated-in place); also we use bloom filters rather than fractional cascading to speed up multiple B-tree lookups.
-From published online documents, it does indeed look like fractal trees can be *much* faster (I have not run any performance tests myself).

-You can read more about Fractal Trees in this slide deck from [Tokutek](http://www.tokutek.com/2011/11/how-fractal-trees-work-at-mit-today/), a company providing a MySQL backend based on Fractal Trees.
-They also own some patents related to fractal trees.
-I have not tried their TokuDB, but it looks truly amazing; I recommend that you try it out if you're hitting the limits of your current MySQL setup.

 ## How a LSM-BTree Works

 If there are N records, there are in log<sub>2</sub>(N)  levels (each being a plain B-tree in a file named "A-*level*.data").
 The file `A-0.data` has 1 record, `A-1.data` has 2 records, `A-2.data` has 4 records, and so on: `A-n.data` has 2<sup>n</sup> records.

-In "stable state", each level file is either full (there) or empty (not there); so if there are e.g. 20 records stored, then there are only data in filed `A-2.data` (4 records) and `A-5.data` (16 records).
+In "stable state", each level file is either full (there) or empty (not there); so if there are e.g. 20 records stored, then there are only data in filed `A-2.data` (4 records) and `A-4.data` (16 records).

+OK, I've told you a lie.
+In practice, it is not practical to create a new file for each insert (injection at level #0), so we allows you to define the "top level" to be a number higher that #0; currently defaulting to #5 (32 records).
+That means that you take the amortization "hit" for ever 32 inserts.

 ### Lookup
 Lookup is quite simple: starting at `A-0.data`, the sought for Key is searched in the B-tree there.
 If nothing is found, search continues to the next data file.
 So if there are *N* levels, then *N* disk-based B-tree lookups are performed.
 Each lookup is "guarded" by a bloom filter to improve the likelihood that disk-based searches are only done when likely to succeed.